Year-over-Year Bridge (YoY)

-A Year-over-Year Bridge shows the change between two periods using the effects of assumptions.
 In contrast, a Scenario Bridge can be used to analyze the change between two different scenarios in a specific period.

-Creating a YoY Bridge
+Creating a Time Bridge

 Configuration Options: